hyperoslo/HYPLocationManager/README.md

 HYPLocationManager
 ==================

-HYPLocationManager is a easy to use interface to use CLLocationManager.
+HYPLocationManager is an easy to use interface for CLLocationManager.
 If you need to get your current coordinates, or show a specific coordinate on a map, or even get directions from your current location to anywhere, we got you covered.

 # Headers